Docker Container Security

 Secure Containers Before You Deploy

-Black Duck Hub gives you visibility into the open source, allowing you to identify, manage, and monitor container security, license- compliance, and code quality risks.
+Black Duck Hub gives you visibility into your open source, allowing you to identify, manage, and monitor security, license compliance, and code quality risks inside of your containers.

-Hub’s intelligent scanning and open source identification is powered by the industry’s most comprehensive KnowledgeBase™ of over 1.5 million open source projects and enhanced known vulnerability-mapping features that provide earlier notification and remediation guidance not found in NVD.
+Hub’s intelligent scanning and open source identification is powered by the industry’s most comprehensive KnowledgeBase™ of over 1.5 million open source projects and enhanced known vulnerability mapping features that provide earlier notification and remediation guidance not found in the National Vulnerability Database.
 Hub enables secure and agile development through flexible policy management features and integrations with popular build/CI tools including Jenkins and TeamCity.

-- Map Known Vulnerabilities – Identify known vulnerabilities for the open source in your containers.
+- Map Known Vulnerabilities – Identify known vulnerabilities for the open source.
 Find out which ones are already patched and get remediation guidance for those that aren’t.

-- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than the National Vulnerability Database) of new vulnerabilities as they reported.
+- Monitoring for New Vulnerabilities – Enhance security with early notification (an average of 3 weeks earlier than the National Vulnerability Database) of new vulnerabilities as they reported.

 - Enforce Open Source Use Policies – Define exception-based policies that can be used for reporting and build/deployment process automation.